 Generally, I'm not very interested in Landlord tenant cases.
 Nor am I generally interested in cases with docket numbers that start with "DC" (Special Civil Part--cases where less than $15,000 in damages are claimed); or "SC" (Small Claims -- cases where less than $3,000 in damages are claimed).

-If you follow these steps, you should now have a list of all the Law Division cases filed in Bergen County by or against a party whose name begins with "Borough of."
+If you follow these steps, you should now have a list of all the Law Division cases filed in Hunterdon County by or against a party whose name begins with "Borough of."

-Click the "radio button" in the left column and click "case Party List."
-You'll see that two plaintiffs named William Valencia and Astrid Valencia sued several defendants, including the police departments of Maywood and Rochelle Park as well as the Bergen and Essex County Sheriffs and jails.
+Click the "radio button" in the left column and click "Case Party List."
+You'll see that a plaintiff named Linda Mills sued several defendants, including the High Bridge Police Department.

 Now, click on the little icon that looks like a magnifying glass with five dots in it and then click the "Locate by Docket" tab.
-The BER-L-003947-10 docket number should already be plugged in, so hit "Case Document List" to see the types of documents that were filed in the case.
-After a little practice reading these cases, you'll be able to determine that on 07/28/2010, the court granted a dismissal to the Borough of Maywood and that on 11/12/2010, the court denied Rochelle Park's motion for summary judgment.
+The HNT-L-000003-17 docket number should already be plugged in, so hit "Case Document List" to see the types of documents that were filed in the case.
+At the time of this writing, the documents show that the lawsuit was filed on January 5, 2017, that the defendants filed an answer on April 12, 2017 and that the matter was referred to mediation on August 3, 2017.

 If you click the left-arrow icon and then "Case Detail" you'll see that it's a "civil rights" case.

-There is no way for you to see the actual documents filed in the case on-line.
-If you are interested in knowing exactly why the Valencias sued, you'd have to contact the courthouse in Hackensack to review the file or get a copy of the file or (easier) send an OPRA request to either Maywood or Rochelle Park seeking the civil complaint filed in the case along with any other documents you would like to see.
+There is no currently no way for the public to see the actual documents filed in the case on-line.
+If you are interested in knowing exactly why Mills sued, you'd have to contact the courthouse in Flemington to review the file or get a copy of the file or (easier) send an OPRA request to High Bridge and ask for the civil complaint filed in the case along with any other documents you would like to see.

 I hope you find this helpful.

 NOTE1: The court enters the parties to lawsuits exactly how they are listed on the suit's filing.
-So, if you're interested in learning about lawsuits against the Borough of Maywood, you'd have to search "Maywood Borough" as well as "Borough of Maywood" or perhaps even "Bor of Maywood."
+So, if you're interested in learning about lawsuits against the Borough of High Bridge, you'd have to search "High Bridge Borough" as well as "Borough of High Bridge" or perhaps even "Boro of High Bridge."